charmed-kubernetes/kubernetes-docs/pages/k8s/openstack-integration.md

 juju upgrade-charm openstack-integrator
 ```

+### Using Keystone

+The `openstack-integrator` also provides an interface for authentication and authorisation using
+Keystone.
+This is covered in detail in the [Keystone and LDAP documentation][ldap].

 ### Troubleshooting

 If you have any specific problems with the openstack-integrator, you can report bugs on